luke2533/Oceania-Airlines/README.md

 ### 1.4 User stories

-- User is looking to contact oceania airlines
+- 1.4.1 User is looking to contact oceania airlines
-- User is looking for flight information
+- 1.4.2 User is looking for flight information
-- User wants to be contacted by oceania airlines by their details
+- 1.4.3 User wants to be contacted by oceania airlines by their details
-- User wants summary of destinations
+- 1.4.4 User wants recommendation/summary of destinations
-- Users who are visually imparied cant see an image and so they require text to describe the content of the image
+- 1.4.5 Users who are visually impaired cant see an image and so they require text to describe the content of the image

+1.4.1 The user is looking to find more information about oceania airlines or needs help with a query which can only be resolved through customer service, the user finds the contact information on the contact us page which will be found on all pages on the nav-bar and footer.

+1.4.2 The user is looking for information on their flight, the user finds the flight information on a table on the flight information page navigating there from any page from the nav-bar and footer

+1.4.3 User wants to be contacted by oceania airlines by entering their personal details, the user finds a contact form on the contact us page which they can navigate to from any page using the nav-bar and footer

+1.4.4 User wants a recommendation/summary as to which destination they should travel to, the user finds this on the flight info page underneath the flight table with four of the top destinations with a summary of the locations hottest attractions which can be navigated to on any page.

+1.4.5 Users who are visually impaired use the website using a text to speech software which where a image or video would be a small description of the image or video is there to inform the user on what was there.

 ## 2.0 Design choices